-Chartered as Christian, ecumenical university, the Collegium Augustinianum is a religious-exempt institution of higher education licensed by the Commission for Independent Education of the Florida State Department of Education to grant ecclesiastical degrees for ordained and lay ministry within the Church.
+Chartered as a Christian, ecumenical university, the Collegium Augustinianum is a religious-exempt research institution of higher education licensed by the Commission for Independent Education of the Florida State Department of Education to grant ecclesiastical degrees for ordained and lay ministry within the Church.
 The Collegium Augustinianum is recognized by the Internal Revenue Service as a 501 (c) (3) nonprofit institution of higher education.

-The Collegium Augustinianum Graduate School of Philosophy and Theology has conferred honorary degrees upon several luminaries of our time, including Roman Catholic theologian, Prof. Hans Kung, Archbishop Dr. Rowan D. Williams, the former Archbishop of Canterbury, Carlo Maria Cardinal Martini, S.J., the late Archbishop of Milan, Archbishop S. Tilewa Johnson, the late Primate and Archbishop of the Church of the Province of West Africa and Archbishop Dr. Daniel Yinkah Sarfo, the current Primate and Archbishop of the Church of the Province of West Africa (Anglican Communion) and His Grace, The Most Rev. Albert Chama, Primate and Archbishop of the Church of the Province of Central Africa (Anglican Communion).
+The Collegium Augustinianum Graduate School of Philosophy, Theology and Classics has conferred honorary degrees upon several luminaries of our time, including Roman Catholic theologian, Prof. Hans Kung, Archbishop Dr. Rowan D. Williams, the former Archbishop of Canterbury, Carlo Maria Cardinal Martini, S.J., the late Archbishop of Milan, Archbishop S. Tilewa Johnson, the late Primate and Archbishop of the Church of the Province of West Africa, Archbishop Dr. Daniel Yinkah Sarfo, the current Primate and Archbishop of the Church of the Province of West Africa (Anglican Communion) and His Grace, The Most Rev. Albert Chama, Primate and Archbishop of the Church of the Province of Central Africa (Anglican Communion).

 Canon Thomas McClellan with Archbishop Dr. Craig J. N. de Paulo, Chancellor, and Bishop Rodney R. Michel, Chancellor Emeritus.

 ECCLESIASTICAL (CANONICAL) DEGREE PROGRAMS